Sharada Peeth

-Sharada Peeth is a ruined Hindu temple and ancient centre of learning located in the Neelum Valley of Pakistan-administered Azad Kashmir in the disputed Kashmir region.
-Between the 6th and 12th centuries CE, it was among the most prominent temple universities in the Indian subcontinent.
+Sharada Peeth is a ruined Hindu temple and ancient centre of learning located in the Neelum Valley of Pakistan-administered Azad Jammu and Kashmir (AJK) in the disputed Kashmir region.
+Between the 6th and 12th centuries CE, it was among the most prominent temple universities in the South Asia.
 Known in particular for its library, stories recount scholars travelling long distances to access its texts.
 It played a key role in the development and popularisation of the Sharada script in North India, causing the script to be named after it, and Kashmir to acquire the moniker "Sharada Desh", meaning "country of Sharada".

-As one of the Maha Shakti Peethas, Hindus believe that it represents the spiritual location of the goddess Sati's fallen right hand.
+As one of the Maha Shakta pithas, Hindus believe that it represents the spiritual location of the goddess Sati's fallen right hand.
 Sharada Peeth is one of the three holiest sites of pilgrimage for Kashmiri Pandits, alongside the Martand Sun Temple and the Amarnath Temple.

-Sharada Peeth is located approximately 150 km from Muzaffarabad, the capital of Azad Kashmir, and 130 km from Srinagar, the capital of the union territory of Jammu and Kashmir.
-It is 10 km away from the Line of Control, which divides the Pakistani- and Indian-controlled areas of the former princely state of Jammu and Kashmir.
+Sharada Peeth is located approximately 150 km from Muzaffarabad, the capital of Azad Jammu and Kashmir (AJK).
+It is 10 km away from the Line of Control, which divides the Pakistani- and Indian-controlled areas of the disputed Kashmir region.
 It is situated 1981 metres above sea level, along the Neelum River in the village of Sharda, in the valley of Mount Harmukh, believed by Kashmiri Pandits to be the abode of Shiva.